Shirakumo/radiance-tutorial/Part 1.md

 (in-package #:plaster)
 ```

-Make sure to reload your ASDF/Quicklisp system cache and load your system from the REPL.
+Now is the time to test our module.
+First, reload your ASDF/Quicklisp system cache and load your system from the REPL:

 ```common-lisp
 (ql:register-local-projects)
 (ql:quickload :plaster)
 ```

-Next we'll want to start up Radiance.
-If this is your first time doing that, you'll see some welcoming messages printed on the REPL that will point you to a test page.
-Open it up if you like.
-You may ignore the notes about the configuration for the time being, we'll get into that in a later part of this series.
+If you get bumped into the Lisp debugger at this point due to the condition `ENVIRONMENT-NOT-SET`, this is to be expected if you are using Radiance for the first time since you started Lisp.
+In this case you should choose the `CONTINUE` restart.
+Next we'll start up Radiance.
+If this is your first time doing that, you'll see some welcoming messages printed on the REPL that will point you to a test page, which you should visit.
+You may ignore the notes about the configuration for the time being.
+We'll get into that in a later part of this tutorial.
+Start up Radiance like this:

 ```common-lisp
 (radiance:startup)
 ```

-Now we're all set and ready to start all the actual work on our application.
+If this didn't produce any errors, you have correctly created a Radiance module and are ready to make the application do something.

 ## Designing a Template
-Often times it's a good idea to design the user interface first.
+Oftentimes it's a good idea to design the user interface first.
 Doing so will give you a good idea of what exactly you will need to support in your backend and what it will all look like in the end.
 Clip's main strength lies in exactly this-- it allows you to write templates that you can view in the browser directly without any processing necessary.
 This means you can write your page without needing to write a single piece of code.
-I don't expect you to be familiar with Clip, so I'll give a short crash course here as well.
-For more information, see its [documentation](https://shinmera.github.io/clip).
+You are not expected to be familiar with Clip already, so the tutorial will give you a short crash course on it.
+For more information about it, see its [documentation](https://shinmera.github.io/clip).

-Create a file `plaster/template/edit.ctml` and edit it to contain something similar to this.
+Let's create a template.
+Create the file `plaster/template/edit.ctml` and edit it to contain something similar to this:

 ```html
 <!DOCTYPE html>